Easy baked stuffed tomatoes with meat and cheese are always a hit with family and friends. And it’s a great way to use a large summer garden crop.

 Next month is the time when we start our garden seeds indoors.
 We used to buy seedling from a local nursery, but it’s so easy to grow your own.
+And as long as you don’t eat too much, tomatoes on keto shouldn’t knock you out of ketosis.

 I got a great deal on some sausage links so I chopped those up for the filling.
 But, any ground meat can be used.
 I’ll be trying out our ground venison next time.